memph1024/swapdex-documentation/docs/dev-guides/Tutorials/evm-tutorial/Tutorial/using-mm.md

 !!! warning
     The private key gives direct access to your funds, so make sure to store these in a secure place.

-## **Connect to the SwapDex Network**
+## **Connect to the SwapDEX Network**
 ---

-Now let's connect MetaMask to the EVM side of the SwapDex Network.
+Now let's connect MetaMask to the EVM side of the SwapDEX Network.

 1. Add a new network
 2. Enter the network data
-3. Select the SwapDex Network
+3. Select the SwapDEX Network

 ### **1) Add a new Network**